 Nathlie Provosty (b.
 Cincinnati, OH, 1981) lives and works in Brooklyn, NY.
-Recent one-person exhibitions include Nathalie Karg Gallery in New York (2018) and A Palazzo Gallery in Brescia, Italy (2017); Group exhibitions include Colby Museum of Art, ME (2017), Washington University Museum, DC (2017), Peter Blum Gallery, NY (2017), and Maruani Mercier Gallery, Belgium (2017).
+Recent one-person exhibitions include Nathalie Karg Gallery in New York (2018) and A Palazzo Gallery in Brescia, Italy (2017); Group exhibitions include Colby Museum of Art, ME (2017), and Washington University Museum, DC (2017).
 Recent collaborations include the contribution of album art to Planetarium, a record by Sufjan Stevens, Nico Muhly, Bryce Dessner, and James McAlister (June 2017).
 Works are included in the collections of the Albright-Knox Art Gallery (NY), the Baltimore Museum of Art (MD), the Colby Museum of Art (ME), the Farnsworth Museum of Art (ME), the Portland Museum of Art (ME), the Santa Barbara Museum of Art (CA), the San Francisco Museum of Modern Art (CA), and the Museum of Modern Art (NY).
 Her first solo institutional exhibition in Europe will take place at the Museo del Risorgimento in Turin, Italy (October 30, 2018 – January 6, 2019).

 Mattias Härenstam (b.
 1971 in Sweden) lives and works in Oslo.
 He graduated from Bergen National Academy of the Arts, and later Staatliche Hochschule für bildende Künste Städelschule, Frankfurt am Main (prof. Herman Nitsch).
 Recent exhibitions include Lorch Schives Art Prize 2017, Trondheim; Stavanger Art Museum, Stavanger; Konstepedemien, Gøteborg; Galleri F 15.
 Moss; National Museum of Art, Architecture and Design, Oslo, Kunsthall Charlottenborg, Copenhagen and Whitechapel Gallery, London.
 His works are included in the collections of National Museum of Art, Architecture and Design in Oslo, Ministry of Foreign Affairs, Oslo Municipality Art Collection, Arts Council Norway and Stavanger Art Museum.